V. I. Warshawski: Biography

 Her closest friend is Viennese physician Dr. Charlotte "Lotty" Herschel, who as a Jewish child escaped Nazi-Annexed Austria.
 Dr. Herschel treats Vic's various illnesses and combat-related injuries and is, in effect, her surrogate mother.
 With both actual mother and surrogate mother being refugees from the Nazis, Vic outspokenly identifies herself as being Jewish, though not religious and not member of any organized community.
 She has deep identification with Jewish history before and during the Holocaust.
 Having a typical Polish name and having grown up in a predominantly Polish American neighborhood, she is sometimes mistaken for a Catholic.
 In fact, her relations with the Catholic Church are complicated and ambiguous.
 Her childhood was overshadowed by a particularly tyrannical, bigoted, and racist Polish parish priest.
 In one book she gets into head-on confrontation with a manifestly criminal Cardinal with the Church hierarchy solidly behind him, and whom the Chicago Police - with a preponderance of Irish and Polish Catholics - dare not touch.
 On the other hand, Vic has a warm and affectionate contact with a Progressive Catholic priest working in a slum neighborhood who appears in several books and who can always be relied on to give discreet help and provide refuge to various fugitives and wayward youths which Vic encounters.
 The same distinction between "Progressives" and "Reactionaries" is also made in Vic's encounters with various Protestant clergy.

-Vic makes quite clear where she stands politically - detesting the Republican Party and all its works, also not very enthusiastic about the Democratic Party establishment but on occasion supporting Progressive Democrat candidates.
-The cases she works on often get her involved with ethnic minorities - Blacks, Hispanics, Muslims and others - and she feels sympathy for illegal immigrants and occasionally gives them direct aid.
-Opposed to the American wars in the Middle East, she can be sympathetic to the soldiers sent to fight in these wars and is ready to help soldiers who had been wronged.
+Vic's political stance is distinct: she opposes the Republican Party and maintains a critical view of the Democratic Party establishment, though she occasionally supports progressive Democrat candidates.
+The cases she works on frequently brings her in contact with various ethnic minorities, including Blacks, Hispanics, Muslims and others.
+She demonstrates support for illegal immigrants and occasionally gives them direct aid.
+While she opposes military intervention in the Middle East, she can be sympathetic to the soldiers deployed there and is ready to help soldiers who had been wronged.